A week ago, I wrote about the Merkur Futur that looks like a razor from the 21st century.

 If that is too big for you or if you prefer a classic safety razor design, here’s another product from Merkur that experienced wet shavers love – the Merkur Progress.

-Unlike the Futur and Vision, the Progress screams classic with its two piece design, smooth handle and plastic knob at the bottom that allows you to adjust the settings.
+Unlike the Futur and Vision, the Progress screams classic with its two-piece design, smooth handle, and the plastic knob at the bottom that allows you to adjust the settings.

 The beauty of an adjustable razor like this is that you can adjust the aggressiveness setting min-shave.

 If your neck is sensitive, you can shave at a low setting on your neck area and a high setting for the rest of your face.

 - Adjustable up to 5 settings

 - Available in two variants – the long-handled and the standard version